 The Company has a qualified contributory savings plan under Section 401(k) of the Internal Revenue Code (the "Code") covering substantially all U.S. employees of Alector.
 The 401(k) plan is designed to provide tax-deferred retirement benefits in accordance with the provisions of Section 401(k) of the Code.
 Eligible employees may defer up to 100% of their eligible compensation up to the annual maximum as determined by the Internal Revenue Service.
 The Company's contributions to the plan are discretionary.
-For the years ended December 31, 2021 and 2020, the Company made matching contributions of \$0.8 million and \$0.7 million, respectively.
-The Company did not make any matching contributions for the year ended December 31, 2019.
+For the years ended December 31, 2022, 2021, and 2020, the Company made matching contributions of \$1.2 million, \$0.8 million, and \$0.7 million, respectively.